What you need to know this summer

 Motorists should anticipate delays on the alternate route due to additional detour traffic.

-• EASTBOUND I-70: Motorists traveling eastbound from Utah or Grand Junction can reach the Denver Metro area by traveling the route above .
-Before detouring onto any alternate route, motorists should refer to w ww.c otrip.org for the latest road conditions.
+- EASTBOUND I-70: Motorists traveling eastbound from Utah or Grand Junction can reach the Denver Metro area by traveling the route above.
+Before detouring onto any alternate route, motorists should refer to www.cotrip.org for the latest road conditions.
 CDOT strongly discourages travelers from using highways south of I-70 for an alternate route, due to extensive construction closures.
 Motorists should not use Cottonwood Pass Road (in Eagle/Garfield counties), Hagerman Pass, or other county or forest service roads in Eagle and Garfield counties as a detour.
-These roads are not built for heavy traffic or commercial oversize vehicles (more below).
+These roads are not built for heavy traffic or commercial oversized vehicles (more below).

-• WESTBOUND I-70: Motorists coming from the Denver metro area or Interstate 25 can travel the route above in reverse.
+- WESTBOUND I-70: Motorists coming from the Denver metro area or Interstate 25 can travel the route above in reverse.
 Go westbound on I-70 to Silverthorne, then turn north onto CO 9.
-In Kremmling, travelers should turn onto westbound US Highway 40 towards Steamboat Springs.
+In Kremmling, travelers should turn onto westbound US Highway 40 toward Steamboat Springs.
 After reaching Craig, motorists can return south via CO 13 towards Rifle.
 Access to I-70 westbound is at Rifle.

 Google Map the route